chpc-uofu/spack-config/readme.md

 ## Updating/fixing Spack package

-When you feel like the fix you a Spack package may benefit the whole community, submit it as a pull request.
+When you feel like the fix you did to a Spack package may benefit the whole community, submit it as a pull request.

 First, make a fork of Spack and clone it to your workstation:
 1. Fork the [https://github.com/spack/spack](https://github.com/spack/spack) into your github page.